 Feels much better after eating

 This I watched and recorded for a few days.
 The timing was impeccable.
 After trying all my remedies, I then resolved that she had something foreign in her gut floating around.
 Sure enough, with a little help, out came a plastic bit of cucumber wrapper.
 Gosh, that must have hurt floating around on an empty stomach.
 You may read more about this healing journey here.

-The journal was essential, because I could then consistently see it was 7:00 AM which told me it was her stomach which needed attention.
+The journal was essential, because I could then consistently see her struggle was at 7:00 AM which told me it was her stomach which needed attention.
 And that this was consistently happening on an empty stomach.
 Not always do animals throw up in the morning, other organs could be involved, such as kidneys causing them to purge at different times of day.
 Again, time of day was a huge indicator where the body needed help.